peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 **Pilot Testing Exclusions:**

-Several models were tested but excluded due to reliability failures:
-- Qwen3 235B: 24% parsing success (below 92% threshold)
-- Qwen3-Next 80B: Entered infinite reprocessing loops (0% effective)
+Several relatively recent models (i.e., those published within the past 12 months) were evaluated during pilot testing but were excluded from the final study for failing to meet the required reliability and performance criteria.
+Exclusions fell into three main categories:

+-   **Low Parsing Success Rate (<90%):** These models failed to consistently produce structured, parsable output.
+    -   `Qwen: Qwen3 235B A22B Instruct` (24% success)
+    -   `Google: Gemma 3` (12B and 27B variants, 23% and 80% success)
+    -   `Z.AI: GLM 4.5` (83% success)
+    -   `OpenAI: gpt-oss-20b` (63% success)

+-   **Technical Instability:** This model caused critical failures in the automated workflow.
+    -   `Qwen: Qwen3 Next 80B A3B Instruct` (Caused infinite reprocessing loops, resulting in 0% effective completion).

+-   **Atypical Architecture or Output Format:** These models, while functional, were excluded to avoid confounding the analysis or because their output was fundamentally incompatible with the parsing engine.
-- Qwen3 30B: 96% parsing but only 3.3B active parameters (10× smaller than comparable models, would confound interpretation)
+    -   `Qwen: Qwen3 30B A3B Instruct` (Although parsing was high, it used only 3.3B active parameters, making it a significant architectural outlier that would complicate interpretation).
+    -   `Google: Gemini 2.5 Pro` and `Gemini 2.5 Flash` (Generated conversational, explanatory text rather than the required structured data table, making them incompatible with the automated parser).

+Note: Free or rate-limited models available via OpenRouter were not included in pilot testing due to a lack of the reliable, high-throughput access required for large-scale automated experiments.

-#### Experimental Design Reference
+###### Experimental Design Reference

 **Original Study Design:**
 - 2×3×7 factorial design (42 conditions)